GLOSSARY OF TERMS AND ACRONYMS

 MENTAL ILLNESS: GENERAL

-Mental Illness: Health condition involving changes in emotions, thinking, or behavior – or all three – that lead to impaired functioning in daily living
+Mental Illness: Health condition involving changes in emotions, thinking, or behavior – or all three – that lead to impaired functioning in daily living, and cause clinically significant distress.

-Psychosis: State of not being able to distinguish reality from fantasy, involving presence of hallucinations and delusions
+Psychosis: State of not being able to distinguish reality from fantasy, involving the resence of hallucinations (e.g., hearing voices) and delusions (e.g., maintaining a firmly held false belief).

 Stigma: Set of negative and unfair beliefs that society or a group holds in relation to others or others’ circumstances.